hydroflame521/StateFarmClient/README.md

 _**Common detection Methods**_:
 > Eggforcers(Normal players too) will look for the following actions in your gameplay to detection cheating.
 Avoid showing them to an extent.
-- _**Snapping**_: Immediately locking on to another player after a kill/distance change.
+- _**Snapping**_: Immediately locking on to another player after a kill/distance change (use AntiSnap, or only lock on when you have moved the reticle close to the player, or both).
 - _**Wall locking**_: Locking on to player though walls.
 - _**Unbelievably good aim**_: Inhuman and robotic aiming.

 **Booting:**
 > This is one of the tools Shell Shockers gives to private game hosters.
-Booting immediately IP bans every user in the game sharing an IP, and will not allow them to rejoin that particular game unless they use a VPN/proxy.
+Booting immediately IP bans every user in a private game sharing an IP, and will not allow them to rejoin that particular game unless they use a VPN/proxy.

 **Boot Circumvention:**
 > This is circumvented only by using a new IP, or waiting for the host to create a new game.